 What Can You Do After The First Fight?

 The first fight while dating is always the most memorable one.
 It is the fight that sets the foundation for all other fights to come.
-If you don’t handle this well, this fight will also be used as a reference when things turn sour between your partner and you.
-It is important to communicate with your partner when you have your first fight rather than having ego clashes.
-Ego clashes will just make things worse and weaken the foundation of your relationship.
-So, what to do after the first fight with your boyfriend?
+If you don’t handle this well, it will also be used as a reference when things turn sour between you and your partner.
+Remember, it is important to communicate with your partner post-fight rather than giving into ego clashes.
+Here’s what you can do after the first fight with your boyfriend/girlfriend:

 1. Don’t wait too long to make up

 How long should a fight last in a relationship?
 The answer lies in how fast you can resolve it, especially if you are fighting in the early stages of a relationship.
 You may feel tempted to give your partner the silent treatment, hoping to make them realize their mistake.
 But the truth is that the longer you take to make up, the higher the chances that negative feelings toward each other will multiply rapidly.